dtcenter/METplotpy/docs/Users_Guide/index.rst

 It is important to note here that METplotpy is an evolving software package.
 This documentation describes the |release| release dated |release_date|.
 Intermediate releases may include bug fixes.
 METplotpy is also able to accept new modules contributed by the community.
-If you have code you would like to contribute, we will gladly consider your contribution.
-Please send create a post in the
+If there is code you would like to contribute, we will gladly consider your contribution.
+Please create a post in the
 `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.
-We will then determine if we will be able to include the contribution in a future version.
+We will determine if we will be able to include the contribution in a future version.

 **Model Evaluation Tools Plot Py (METplotpy)  TERMS OF USE - IMPORTANT!**